Engineering Portfolio

 Fire in the Hole – 10 k ft COTS Hybrid | International Rocket Engineering Competition 2025

-As the Structures Lead, I own the end‑to‑end structural development of a 10k ft Commercial‑Off‑The‑Shelf hybrid rocket headed to the International Rocket Engineering Competition (IREC) in June 2025.
+As the Structures Lead, I owned the end‑to‑end structural development of a 10k ft Commercial‑Off‑The‑Shelf hybrid rocket headed to the International Rocket Engineering Competition (IREC) in June 2025.
 Since team formation in November 2024 we have delivered a flight‑ready prototype, secured sponsorships, and sourced manufacturing partners.

 | My Role & Scope